 Can I do the cases on my own patient in the clinic I work at?

 Yes, you will do these cases on your own patients.
 More information you can find on the British Academy of Restorative Dentistry (BARD) website (bard.uk.com).

-What are the Certificate and Diploma exams consisting of?
+What are the Level 1 and Level 2 exams consisting of?

 What happens if I miss one module?

-Both the certificate and diploma courses will be annual repetitive events.
-For example, if you miss Module 2 of the Year 1 Certificate course, you will be able to do the same exact module in the next year and still obtain your Certificate.
+Both the Level 1 and Level 2 courses will be annual repetitive events.
+For example, if you miss Module 2 of the Level 1 course, you will be able to do the same exact module in the next year and still obtain your certificate.